 - Passover Mad-Libs: It can be fun to mix it all up a bit and find new ways to tell the story and ask more questions.
 These Passover Mad-Libs give everyone at your seder a chance to participate in their own way.

 - The seder is all about invoking curiosity.
-This year, our seder is different in so many ways.
 What are some questions you’re asking tonight?

 - Four is a key number in the Haggadah.
 Can you name some things in your life that come in fours?